 Asclepias speciosa is great for a bird garden and a butterfly garden.

-Asclepias speciosa's foliage color is silver and type is deciduous.
+Foliage of Asclepias speciosa has color silver and is deciduous.

 Communities for Asclepias speciosa:Mixed-evergreen Forest and Yellow Pine Forest.